OK, we’re not going to deny it, dog wrinkles are super cute, after all, some of the cutest dog breeds out there have them! Dog breeds such as the:

 “When in doubt, have a vet check it out!”

-Because not only is getting your pet the professional care that they need right away the right thing to do, it can also be the most cost effective thing to do as well!
+Not only is getting your pet the professional care they need right away the right thing to do, but it can also be the most cost-practical!

-Fold dermatitis in dogs is a fairly easy to diagnose and easy to treat condition.
-Unlike other sicknesses or illnesses, dermatitis isn’t likely to burn a huge hole in your pocket – but that’s not to say it’s going to be cheap!
-It may cost you less than $200 to diagnose and treat your puppy or dog who is suffering from dermatitis.
+Fold dermatitis in dogs is relatively easy to diagnose and easy to treat.
+Unlike other sicknesses or illnesses, dermatitis isn’t likely to burn a massive hole in your pocket – but that’s not to say it will be cheap!
+Diagnosing and treating your puppy or dog suffering from dermatitis may cost you less than $200.

 But what if your pup gets something more serious?

 Phew!
-This time around your dog’s condition isn’t going to break the bank…but what about next time?
-If you have a purebred, your dog is prone to certain diseases and disorders.
-Even if you have a “mut”, he/she could get sick at any time.
+This time around, your dog’s condition isn’t going to break the bank…but what about next time?
+Your dog is prone to certain diseases and disorders if you have a purebred.
+Even if you have a “must,” they could get sick anytime.

 How much will it cost then?

-Instead of face a moral dilemma as to whether to treat your pup or spare yourself from going broke, why not prepare for tomorrow?
-Sure, it’s worst case scenario – and we truly hope your dog lives a long, healthy life.
+Did you know some common dog ailments cost $ 5,000+ to treat?
+That’s a lot to clunk down for your dog’s health.
+But you love your puppy.
+Instead of facing a moral dilemma as to whether to treat your pup or spare yourself frobreakingke, why not prepare for tomorrow?
+Sure, it’s the worst-case scenario – and we genuinely hope your dog lives a long, healthy life.
 But isn’t it always better to be prepared, especially when being prepared isn’t all that costly?

-No, of course not, but until you know exactly how much a pet insurance policy might cost you, how will you know if it’s a good idea for you and your family.
+No, of course not, but until you know how much a pet insurance policy might cost, how will you know if it’s a good idea for you and your family?
 After all, pet health insurance can be as little as $10 a month.
-Trust us; if your pup needs a $5000 surgery tomorrow, you’ll be thanking your lucky stars that you planned ahead.
+Trust us; if your pup needs a $ 5,000 surgery tomorrow, you’ll thank the lucky stars that you planned.